Logie Group Limited

 MTCs are not always POPS

-Maritime Transit Corridors – think canals and land bridges – have made world trade go round – or rather, enabled it to not go round.
-The Panama canal saves 15,000 km when sailing between one contiguous US coast to the other; the Suez canal saves 8,900 kilometres when sailing between the Arabian Sea and London; […]
+Maritime Transit Corridors – think canals and land bridges – have made world trade go round – or rather, enabled it to not go around.
+The Panama canal saves 15,000 km when sailing between one contiguous US coast to the other; the Suez canal saves 8,900 km when sailing between the Arabian Sea and London; […]

 Kai Tak transit is taking too long – lessons for the next rail project